kubernetes-sigs/gateway-api/geps/gep-3793/index.md

-At present, we do not propose any solution to this problem, other than to note that `gwctl` or similar tools SHOULD be able to show Ana not just the Gateways to which a Route is bound, but also the features supported by those Gateways, to at least help Ana understand if she is trying to use Gateways that don't support a feature that she needs.
+At present, we do not propose any solution to this problem, other than to note that `gwctl` or similar tools SHOULD be able to show Ana not just the Gateways to which a Route is bound, but also the features supported by those Gateways.
+This will at least give Ana some visibility into whether she's trying to use Gateways that don't support a feature that she needs.
 This is a definitely an area for future work, and it is complicated by the fact that Ana may not have access to read Gateway resources in the cluster at all.

 ##### Listeners, ListenerSets, and Merging